Chartreuse (liqueur): Green Chartreuse

 Green Chartreuse (110 proof or 55% ABV) is a naturally green liqueur made from 130 herbs and other plants macerated in alcohol and steeped for about eight hours.
 A last maceration of plants gives its color to the liqueur.
 The first version of the liqueur was devised in 1825, with the modern version first released in 1840.

 Yellow Chartreuse

-Yellow Chartreuse (80 proof or 40%) has a milder and sweeter flavor and aroma than Green Chartreuse, and is lower in alcohol content.
+Yellow Chartreuse (86 proof or 43%) has a milder and sweeter flavor and aroma than green Chartreuse, and is lower in alcohol content.

 Chartreuse VEP

 VEP stands for Vieillissement Exceptionnellement Prolongé, meaning "exceptionally prolonged aging".
 It is made using the same processes and the same secret formula as the traditional liqueur, and by extra long aging in oak casks it reaches an exceptional quality.
 Chartreuse VEP comes in both yellow and green.

 Élixir Végétal de la Grande-Chartreuse

 Élixir Végétal de la Grande-Chartreuse (138 proof or 69%) has the same base of about 130 medicinal and aromatic plants and flowers but is more alcoholic.
 It can be described as a cordial or a liqueur, and is claimed to be a tonic.
-Sold in small wood-covered bottles.
+It is sold enclosed in small wooden bottles.